ibm-watson-data-lab/openobjectstore/README.md

 ## Run the app locally
 1. If you do not already have a Bluemix account, [sign up here][bluemix_signup_url]

 2. If you have not already, [download Python][download_python_url] and install it on your local machine.
-There are a number of best practices for developing locally with Python and we will leave the excersice of learning those up to you.
+There are a number of best practices for developing locally with Python, that we assume you know (or will now quickly research and learn).

 3. Clone the app to your local environment from your terminal using the following command: